Ingredients

 Our Suppliers

-We source organic, regenerative or locally grown ingredients whenever we can, working with suppliers who are transparent, so that we in turn can convey the brilliant work they are doing through our own snacks.
+We source organic, regenerative or locally grown ingredients whenever we can, working with suppliers who are transparent, so that we in turn can convey the brilliant work they are doing to you, through our own snacks.
 And so that we can ensure traceability and proudly state the positive environmental impact of our snacks, from the earth, to the bowl, and back again.